Why You Want To Keep Your Motorcycle Insurance All Year Round

 If you’re thinking of cancelling your motorcycle insurance, here are several good reasons to reconsider.

-The weather has changed and it’s cold and snowy, cancelling your motorcycle insurance shouldn’t be at the top of your mind.
+The weather has changed and it’s cold and snowy, so cancelling your motorcycle insurance is on your mind.
 You’re going to park your motorcycle in the garage or have arranged for storage somewhere, or maybe you’re just thinking about putting it up on the kickstand in your driveway and covering it with a tarp.

 You think, “If I’m not going to ride it, why insure it”, but beware, there are quite a few reasons why you need to keep your insurance active and avoid problems down the road.